bhaskar155/Environmental-Impact-Dasboard-On-TABLEAU/README.md

 An interactive Tableau dashboard project analyzing environmental sustainability metrics across industries, regions, and years.
 Built using a dataset of over 50,000 records, the dashboard enables data-driven insights into carbon emissions, energy usage, recycling performance, and regulatory compliance.

+Use this link to view the dashboard - https://public.tableau.com/app/profile/bhaskar.sinha4455/viz/pro1_17507613065360/Dashboard1

 Overview

   This project provides a comprehensive environmental analysis across: